-- WD40 acts as a loosening lubricant
+- WD-40 acts as a loosening lubricant

-Start by spraying the plastic with WD 40 and then use the razor blade to scrape it away in small pieces.
+Start by spraying the plastic with WD-40 and then use the razor blade to scrape it away in small pieces.
 Once finished scraping either vacuum up or sweep up the shaved plastic pieces and throw them away.

-Clean the glass
+Step 2: Clean the Glass

-Using a bit of windex or other type of glass cleaner, clean the window once all the plastic has been chipped off.
-The windex with a towel will cut through the remaining WD 40 and make the window look nice and clean.
+Using a bit of Windex or other type of glass cleaner, clean the window once all the plastic has been chipped off.
+The Windex with a towel will cut through the remaining WD-40 and make the window look nice and clean.

 The good news is if you ever find yourself in this situation, no need to panic, just get the right tools and clean it up.
 In this case, the fireplace glass looks as good as new, too bad there isn't as easy of a solution to repair the melted liner of the jacket.